j2store/userguide/tax_configuration_for_eu.md

 * Charge different VAT rate for customers from certain countries

-    Let us say, you want to charge 12 % tax for customers from Switzerland and France
+    Let us say, you want to charge 12% tax for customers from Switzerland and France

     1. Create a new Geozone and include Switzerland and France

-    2. Create a new tax rate and set the tax percent to 12 %
+    2. Create a new tax rate and set the tax percent to 12%

-    3. Go to Localisation -> Tax Profiles -> Open Base tax profiles Under Tax rules, Click add
+    3. Go to Localisation -> Tax Profiles -> Open Base tax profiles.

+    Under Tax rules, Click add,
     Choose your New tax rate and associate it to the Shipping address.
     Save.